 The end goal of university is to get a good graduate-level job and to join the adult world, having picked up some life skills and independence along the way.
 The majority of university courses do not train students for one specific career in the way that a degree in medicine does for example.

 While feeling that the world is your oyster can be very liberating, especially when you’ve just left school, it can also become a burden when university begins to draw to a close.

 Higher education institutions are very good at getting graduates a degree, but often woefully poor at helping them to find a job afterwards, despite the existence of careers services and alumni organisations.
 Because of this, many graduates today are leaving university without a graduate job or even an idea of what they really want to do.

 The unfortunate truth is that 48% of graduates never manage to land a graduate level job.
 It’s not too early to start thinking about the next stage or getting guidance, especially in your final year.
 Graduate Coach founder Chris Davies has written two books, one of which is specifically designed for students.

-Whether you’re looking to get the right nutrition to excel in exams, look after your mental health at university, or get a first class degree, we’ve got you covered.
-Read about stories of others who’ve worked with Graduate Coach to succeed after leaving university, including an English Literature graduate who got a job in SEO, a History graduate who landed a job in Shipbroking and an Economics graduate who went on to work in PPC.
+Whether you’re looking to get the right nutrition to excel in exams, look after your mental health at university, or get a first-class degree, we’ve got you covered.
+Read our success stories, including an English Literature graduate who got a job in SEO, a History graduate who landed a job in Shipbroking and an Economics graduate who went on to work in PPC.